wafemi999/PostgreSQL-PgAdmin-Project/README.md

 ## Database:
-The database  used in this lab. contains the following tables:
+The database used in this lab.
+Contains the following tables:

 * DimCustomer
 * DimMonth